Quasi-isometric rigidity of three manifold groups: Canonical splittings

 This concludes the proof of Proposition \ref{prop:annulus tree}.

 Let us now recall the definition of $\TTT_{\La_K}$.
-Let $K$ be a geometrically finite Kleinian group and consider the set $V$ of cut points, cut pairs, necklaces and maximal inseparable sets of $\Lambda_K$.
+Let $K$ be a {torsion free} geometrically finite Kleinian group {uniformizing a pared manifold $(M,P)$} and consider the set $V$ of cut points, {inseparable} cut pairs, necklaces and maximal inseparable sets {with at least 3 points} of $\Lambda_K$.
 By \cite[Thm 0.2]{bowditch:connectedness} and Proposition \ref{prop:annulus tree}, $V$ is countable.
 Define a graph $\TTT_{\Lambda_K}$ with vertex set $V$ by putting an edge between two vertices $v_1,v_2$ if $v_1\subset v_2$ as subsets of $\Lambda_K$.
-By Lemma \ref{lma:cut point} and Proposition \ref{prop:annulus tree}, $\TTT_{\La_K}$ is the tree dual to the balanced annulus decomposition of the pared manifold $(M,P)$ uniformized by $K$.
+By Lemma \ref{lma:cut point}{, Lemma \ref{Y}} and Proposition \ref{prop:annulus tree}, $\TTT_{\La_K}$ is the tree dual to the balanced annulus decomposition of the pared manifold $(M,P)$ uniformized by $K$.
 Thus we have: